-The next conference on econometric models of climate change will take place at Nuffield College, University of Oxford, on September 4th-5th, 2017.
+The second conference on econometric models of climate change took place at Nuffield College, University of Oxford, on September 4th-5th, 2017.

 Climate econometrics has emerged as a field tackling climate problems using econometric methods: from analyzing observational climate data and results from climate models using econometric methods, to empirically estimating the impacts of climate variables onto socio-economic outcomes.